Runnable/docs/databases-datastores/kvstores/_posts/2017-01-23-how-to-setup-a-hbase-service.md

 ---
-title: How To Set Up an HBase Service
+title: How to Set Up an HBase Service
 short: HBase Setup
 category: database-datastore
 order: 6